shabin5785/LearnAngularJS/Doc_2.md

 Using viewchild and contentChild we can get acccess to elements in DOM.
 But better use teh angualr way to changing things..

+- Triggering event we can pass event to a method as any argument. it always refers to the event

+- In sample app hierarchy of events is there. as example.
+Recipe item emits event, which is received by reciepe list, which inturn emits it to the recipe main component.
+That inturn passes the data to the recipe item to display the details.